Click here to get your books in front of millions of readers. Then follow these steps:

 To see the days included in a monthly financial report, access Apple's fiscal calendar from within Payments and Financial Reports.

-Payments and Financial Reports uses the Apple Fiscal Calendar, which can be found here.
+Payments and Financial Reports use the Apple Fiscal Calendar.

 Go to the Payments page in Payments and Financial Reports to reconcile financial report earnings to payment amounts.
 The reconciliation includes the following: